akhoury/robomo/README.md

 Environment
 -----------
-Robomo runs on Ruby on Rails 1.9.3, and is database-agnostic.
+Robomo runs on Rails 3.1.3 and is developed using Ruby 1.9.3, and is database-agnostic.
 (We've tested it with Postgres and SQLite 3, but it should also work with other adapters.)

 Test data
 ---------